aredn/documentation/arednGettingStarted/node_admin.rst

 Mesh Station settings
 +++++++++++++++++++++

-This configures the radio as a wifi *infrastructure* mode **Station** which can connect to a designated PtMP or PtP **AP** node.
+This configures the radio as a wifi *infrastructure* mode **Station** which can connect to a PtMP or PtP **AP** node.
 In this mode the SSID will include the channel being used for the link.
 Be aware that these links may take several minutes to initialize.

+As a mesh **Station** your node may be within range of several **PTMP** nodes.
+If you want your node to connect to the AP that has the strongest :abbr:`SNR (signal-to-noise ratio)`, you can add multiple channels to your mesh **Station** by clicking the [+] icon on the right side of the *Channel* field and selecting another channel from the dropdown list.
+Once multiple channels have been added, you can delete channels by clicking the [-] icon on the right side of the channel you wish to remove.
+If the **Station** becomes disconnected from its currently selected AP, it will search again for the strongest signal to reconnect.

 LAN Hotspot settings
 ++++++++++++++++++++